nautobot/nautobot-app-dns-models/docs/dev/contributing.md

 - PRs intended to add new features should be sourced from the `develop` branch.
 - PRs intended to fix issues in the Nautobot LTM compatible release should be sourced from the latest `ltm-<major.minor>` branch instead of `develop`.

-{{ cookiecutter.verbose_name }} will observe semantic versioning, as of 1.0.
+Nautobot DNS Models will observe semantic versioning, as of 1.0.
 This may result in a quick turnaround in minor versions to keep pace with an ever-growing feature set.

 ### Backporting to Older Releases